 If you're worried about your child's health or development you can speak to your health visitor, doctor, school nurse or someone at your child's school or early years setting.

 You may be looking for extra help because you are caring for a disabled child, worried about a young person's behaviour or affected by domestic abuse, drugs or alcohol.
-Your local multi-agency team can offer information, advice and practical support.
+Your early help team can offer information, advice and practical support.

 They also support in circumstances where children and young people are: